nmslib/nmslib/python_bindings/README.md

 #### Example Usage

-Here is a simple example, but we have [Python notebooks with more details](notebooks) (for both sparse and dense space):
+Here is a simple example, but we also have [Python notebooks with more elaborate end-to-end examples, which include even computation of gold-standard data](notebooks) (for both sparse and dense space):

 ```python
 import nmslib